 - Imperial (U.K.) gallon – Fixed at 4.54609 L. This larger size reflects the older British wine‑gallon tradition, which was later superseded by the imperial system in 1824.

 Because the litre is a base‑10 unit and the gallon is rooted in historical, non‑decimal definitions, the conversion factor ends up as a long decimal rather than a tidy fraction like 1/4 or 1/5.
-Also, the “0.
+Because of that, the “0.
 264” shortcut we use is simply a rounded version of the exact 0.

 Quick Reference Table